beanone/agentical/docs/api/core.md

 ## MCPToolProvider

 The main facade for integrating LLMs with MCP tools.
+For detailed information about component lifecycles, state transitions, and interactions, see [System Lifecycles](../discovery/system-lifecycles.md).

 ```python
 from agentical.api import LLMBackend